Building the Curriculum 3: A framework for learning and teaching, p15

 A series of leadership events were held in February and March 2014 to take stock of where secondary schools are on the journey to developing Curriculum for Excellence as a world class curriculum.
 This resource contains all of the main presentations and workshops from the events in Edinburgh, Dunblane, Glasgow and Aberdeen.

-Senior Phase Benchmarking ToolThe Scottish Government, Education Scotland and its partners are developing a new benchmarking tool to support local authorities, secondary schools and teachers in analysing the performance of pupils in the senior phase of Curriculum for Excellence.
-The Senior Phase Benchmarking Tool (SPBT) will also help promote the use of a wide range of evidence for evaluation and improvement purposes.
+Senior Phase Benchmarking ToolThe Scottish Government, Education Scotland and its partners have developed a new benchmarking tool to support local authorities, secondary schools and teachers in analysing the performance of pupils in the senior phase of Curriculum for Excellence.
+The Senior Phase Benchmarking Tool (SPBT) promotes the use of a wide range of evidence for evaluation and improvement purposes.

-The tool will go live in August 2014 and will be made available to all teaching staff in secondary schools, local authorities and Education Scotland.
+The tool went live in August 2014 and was made available to all teaching staff in secondary schools, local authorities and Education Scotland.
 More information is available on the Senior Phase Benchmarking Tool on the Scottish Government website.